Virtual Witness Testimony in Criminal Cases During the COVID-19 Pandemic: A Study on Evidence in the Banda Aceh Sharia Court

 Zainuddin, Muslim, Mukhsin Nyak Umar, Dedy Sumardi, Mansari Mansari, and Zakki Fuad Khalil.
 “Protection of Women and Children in the Perspective of Legal Pluralism: A Study in Aceh and West Nusa Tenggara.”
 Samarah: Jurnal Hukum Keluarga Dan Hukum Islam Hukum Islam 8, no. 3 (2024): 1948–73.

-Legitimasi: Jurnal Hukum Pidana dan Politik Hukum has been indexed by:
+Authors who publish in Legitimasi: Jurnal Hukum Pidana dan Politik Hukum agree to the following terms: